turingschool-examples/frontend-mod-1-prework/day_3/README.md

 ## FYI - Vocabulary you'll encounter in the reading

 The readings in the JAVASCRIPT & JQUERY book use Javascript in a way that is likely unfamiliar to you.
-The book uses specific Javascript properties and functions to interact with HTML elements on a webpage, like changing or adding text on a webpage.
+The book uses specific Javascript properties and methods to interact with HTML elements on a webpage, like changing or adding text on a webpage.
 Initially, we will be using Javascript without HTML.
 That's why you haven't seen these techniques before!
-We will address these techniques more thoroughly during your first mod, however, here are some quick definitions to help you become familiar with them.
+Here are some quick definitions to help you become familiar with them.

 * document.getElementById(): a method used to retrieve an element from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
 * document.write(): a method used to write data to a webpage.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
-* el.innerHTML(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+* el.innerHTML(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
-* el.textContent(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+* el.textContent(): a method used to change the text of an element from a web page *(the element is defined as the variable el)*.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)